enderpuff/Terraria-Wiki/README.md

-# Terraria-Wiki
+# Terraria Wiki
-An immitation of the Terraria Wiki made for a school assignment
+An immitation of the [Terraria Wiki](https://terraria.wiki.gg) made for a *Programação Web* assignment in my school.